 - 4.1.1.
-Site Overview: - The inspection will provide an overall understanding of the site, not only for the plantation but also for potential risks (such as camel or cattle grazing). - Accessibility for post-plantation monitoring will be evaluated to ensure ease of assessment. - 4.1.2.
-Geographical Patterns: - Existing mangrove species in the area will be studied to understand their presence and distribution. - Geographical patterns will be analyzed to identify suitable locations for planting mangroves. - 4.1.3.
-Landscape Assessment: - Rainwater runoff into the creeks and the influencing zones will be observed to assess its impact on the mangrove ecosystem. - The stability of the root system of existing mangroves will be examined. - Sources of freshwater within the area will also be considered.
+Site Overview: - The inspection were provide an overall understanding of the site, not only for the plantation but also for potential risks (such as camel or cattle grazing). - Accessibility for post-plantation monitoring were be evaluated to ensure ease of assessment. - 4.1.2.
+Geographical Patterns: - Existing mangrove species in the area were be studied to understand their presence and distribution. - Geographical patterns were be analyzed to identify suitable locations for planting mangroves.

+4.1.3.
+Landscape Assessment:

+- Rainwater runoff into the creeks and the influencing zones were be observed to assess its impact on the mangrove ecosystem. - The stability of the root system of existing mangroves were be examined. - Sources of freshwater within the area were also be considered.